Maine governor hospitalized after experiencing ‘discomfort’

-PORTLAND, Maine (AP) — Maine Gov. Paul LePage was in stable condition and under observation at a Bangor hospital on Sunday after experiencing discomfort while visiting family in New Brunswick.
+PORTLAND, Maine (AP) — Maine Gov. Paul LePage was in stable condition and under observation at a Bangor hospital on Sunday after experiencing discomfort while visiting family in Canada.

-The 69-year-old LePage experienced discomfort on Saturday while visiting family in the Canadian province, Peter Steele, a spokesman for the governor, said in a prepared statement.
-Steele said LePage was taken by ambulance to Presque Isle in northern Maine, and then transported about 260 miles to Eastern Maine Medical Center in Bangor, where he arrived at 11:30 p.m.
+The 69-year-old LePage experienced discomfort on Saturday while visiting family in New Brunswick, Peter Steele, a spokesman for the governor, said in a prepared statement.
+Steele said LePage was taken by ambulance to Presque Isle in northern Maine, and then transported about 160 miles (257 kilometers) to Eastern Maine Medical Center in Bangor, where he arrived at 11:30 p.m.
 Saturday.

 Steele said LePage was doing well on Sunday but added that the hospital was keeping the governor hospitalized overnight Sunday for more observation.
-He did not immediately provide specific details about the nature of LePage’s discomfort, but described the governor as “in good spirits while in the ambulance” before “resting comfortably” at the hospital.
+He did not provide specific details about the nature of LePage’s discomfort, but described the governor as “in good spirits while in the ambulance” before “resting comfortably” at the hospital.

 “Doctors said he is very strong and healthy. … The governor is stable and is expected to make a full recovery,” Steele said.

-Note: This story has been corrected to say Bangor is 160 miles from Presque Isle, not 260.